RokoVarano/TNW_clone2/README.md

 This project is a clone of a thenextweb.com website.
 The page is responsive

 # Getting started :
-this website can be viewd better on the screen size of of 1920 X 1080 in Mozilla firefox browser. you can also download the repo and open the ''index.html" file with Mozilla Firefox.
+This website has been designed for a screen size of 1920 X 1080 in Mozilla Firefox browser.
+You can also download the repo and open the "index.html" file with Mozilla Firefox.

 ![screenshot](assets/Screenshot.png)

-The purpose of these project it to create a similar looking website of thenexweb.com  using html and css
+The purpose of these project is to create a similar looking website to thenexweb.com using HTML and CSS.

 ## BUILT WITH